A shortened winter break means less time to work or travel home | CBC News

 "There's no winning in this situation for us," said Noor, who had four of her courses affected by the strike.

-One of the biggest concerns for international students is the shortened winter break.
-The usual three-week hiatus has been cut to 10 days.
+One of the biggest concerns for international students is how much time they'll have to work at paid jobs.

+The U of M was originally scheduled to have its last day of classes on Dec.
+10, with a Dec.
+11-23 exam period, and the regular winter break from Dec.
+24 to Jan.
+4.

+An update posted on the U of M's website Tuesday says the winter break will still run Dec.
+24 to Jan.
+3, but a revised exam schedule will be announced on Thursday.

 International students can only work 20 hours a week during the semester, so many rely on being able to work full-time during the winter break to help cover tuition and living expenses.

 Noor says her tuition this semester climbed above $10,000.
-She had been counting on being able to work full-time at the Costco flower kiosk over the break.
+She had been counting on being able to pick up more hours at the Costco flower kiosk after her classes were done.

 Because the strike was not a scheduled school break, affected international students were still only able to work 20 hours a week.